Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 Make sure that the action you want them to take is clear and easily visible.
 Whether you want them to call you or tear off a piece of your brochure, keep the instructions clear to follow.

-You should include a minimum of one CTA on every page in your brochure.
+You should include a minimum of one CTA on every page of your brochure templates.

 It never hurts to instill certain emotions into your readers if it’s well-intentioned.
 This brochure template includes the caption, “Are You Ready?
 It’s Flu Season.
 Protect your family and friends.”
 This creates a sense of fear and guilt on the first page to get the reader to take action quickly.